-Varsity athletics is an activity open to full-time, on-ground and online students.
+Varsity athletics at Utica College is an activity open to full-time, on-ground, undergraduate students and to full-time, online and on-ground, graduate students.

 Auditing

 A full-time matriculated student in good standing may, with the permission of the instructor, attend a course as an auditor.
 Registration is required.
 Part-time or non-matriculated students who wish to audit a course may do so with the permission of the instructor, provided they register for the course and pay the tuition charge.
 An auditor receives a grade of AU and does not participate in the course examinations or other work except at the option of the instructor.
 A student may change from audit to credit status no later than the second week of class.
 Students may not audit courses where they have not met prerequisite requirements.